Hi-lin/Verilog-Systolic-Array-Multiplier/docs/MAC_Module.md

 By including out_num in step 3 we don't have to add the running total later.

 ### 3. Kogge-Stone Adder
 The final step is to add the two remaining values.
 In this project this is done using the Kogge-Stone adder.
-In this section
+First I'll go over some information.
+1. The two numbers I will add in this last step will be called X1 and X2.
+2. G[i:j] - if true it means that X1[i:j]+X2[i:j] will create a carry in bit i+1.
+3. P[i:j] - if true it means that X1[i:j]+X2[i:j] will result in 1 bits from i to j.
+Or in otherwords, adding any additional number will create a carry.
+4.
+5. Initially, I will populate G0 with:  res3[0] & (res3[1]<<1)
+6. Initially, I will populate P0 with:  res3[0] * (res3[1]<<1)

+Since the sum is 17 bits I will use ceil(log(17))= 5 stages for the Kogge-Stone Adder, I will call then stages 1-5.

+**For stage 1 of the Kogge-Stone Adder:**